-- Chicken: I use a whole, butterflied chicken for this recipe.
-In my opinion, this is the tastiest and most effective way to make chicken.
-Butterflying is the process of cutting out the backbone and flattening it; as a result, the chicken roasts more evenly.
-You can use leg quarters, thighs, legs, or a combination if you prefer.
-However, be sure to adjust the cooking time accordingly; the safe cooking temperature is 165° F (73° C).
+- Chicken: I use a whole, butterflied chicken for this recipe because it’s the tastiest and most effective prepare whole chicken.
+Butterflying a chicken is the process of cutting out the backbone and flattening it; as a result, the chicken roasts more evenly.
+You can also use leg quarters, thighs, legs, or a combination if you prefer.

-- Peruvian Chicken Marinade: I use a tasty combination of cumin, paprika, salt, black pepper, garlic, distilled white vinegar, and olive oil to flavor the chicken.
+- Peruvian Chicken Marinade: Combine ground cumin, paprika, kosher salt, coarse black pepper, fresh garlic cloves, distilled white vinegar, and extra-virgin olive oil to flavor the chicken.

 The full recipe with measurements is in the recipe card below.

-Place the chicken in the middle of the wire rack.
-Roast for 35 to 45 minutes until the chicken reaches an internal temperature of 180° F (82° C).
+Step 3: Arrange the chicken onto the wire rack.
+Roast for 35 to 45 minutes until the chicken reaches an internal temperature of 165°F (74°C).

-Transfer the chicken to a cutting board and tent loosely with foil for 10 minutes.
+Step 4: Transfer the chicken to a cutting board and tent it loosely with foil for 10 minutes.
+Carve the chicken and and serve with serrano crema.

 - Serrano Crema, Aji Amarillo

-- Avocado Cucumber Tomato Salad, Homemade Coleslaw with Mint and Cilantro, Vinegar Coleslaw
+- Avocado Cucumber Tomato Salad, Homemade Coleslaw, Vinegar Coleslaw

-- Air Fried Plantains, Fried Yuka, Grilled Zucchini
+- Air Fried Plantains, Fried Yuka, Grilled Zucchini, Corn on the Cob

 - Cilantro-Lime Rice, White Rice, Brown Rice